Huang Zhi Xiang (Yellow Sprig)

 - zhong kai mian (2-3 slightly open leaves)

 This lightly oxidized and medium roasted Dan Cong wulong tea brews a light honey yellow tea color, with a sweet, mellow body and a light gardenia aroma.
-Yellow Sprig is a great tea for new Dan Cong wulong tea drinkers because of its high fragrance, light flavor and affordable price.
+Huang Zhi Xiang (Yellow Sprig) is a great tea for new Dan Cong wulong tea drinkers because of its high fragrance, light flavor and affordable price.

 Yellow Sprig’s origin of Chaozhou, in China’s southern Guangdong province, is famous for producing Dan Cong wulong tea.
 The climate here is tropical, bordering on subtropical, and the yellowish-red soil is rich and fertile.
 According to Chaozhou’s local history, the near-by Phoenix Mountain was first cultivated for tea production over 600 years ago.